How to declare an empty string in Python

 The Replit Team

-In this guide, you'll explore various techniques to declare empty strings, from simple quotes to the str() constructor.
-You'll also find practical tips, see real-world applications, and get advice to debug common string-related errors.
+In this article, we'll explore several techniques to declare empty strings.
+You'll find practical tips, real-world applications, and advice on how to debug common issues with string manipulation.

 Using empty quotes to declare an empty string